All Things WildPlaces to Visit

 All Things Wild Nature Centre provides a fun, interactive and educational environment for everyone to get back to nature!

-4th JULY UPDATE: The majority of outdoor play areas are now open, along with the Adventures Barn, Ocean Voyage, Reptile Room, Farmyard Safari Barn, Dino Barn.
+Update: The majority of outdoor play areas are now open, along with the Adventures Barn, Ocean Voyage, Reptile Room, Farmyard Safari Barn, Dino Barn.
 The Dino Train is now operating.
 The outdoor animals and dinosaurs remain fully viewable.

 Facemasks are compulsory in all indoor areas on site (excluding under 11’s and other exemptions, listed by the government).

 There will be a restricted number of tickets available to purchase per day and these can ONLY be booked online in advance

 Arrival from 10am – 12.30pm:

 Under 3 / Carer* – FREE

 Child (3-16) – £12.00